Woodley Mansion: Lorenzo Thomas

 Lorenzo Thomas was a Union general who played a number of roles during the Civil War era.
-He was serving as Adjutant General when he stood beside General Ulysses S. Grant aboard the ironclad U.S.S.
-Magnolia and watched the siege of Vicksburg.
-Later in the war, he served in Mississippi, where he raised 21,000 black troops.
-During an assignment in the West, it is believed, he rented Woodley to ex-President James Buchanan.
+As Adjutant General, he watched the siege of Vicksburg beside General Ulysses S. Grant aboard the ironclad USS Magnolia.
+Later in the war, he raised 21,000 black troops in Mississippi.
+During an assignment in the West, it is believed, he rented Woodley to former President James Buchanan.
 After the war, Thomas served briefly as Secretary of War and was a key player in the impeachment trial of Andrew Johnson.
-In April 1862, Thomas freed the last of the Woodley slaves—Lucy Berry and her two small sons, George and Lorenzo.
-It is not known for sure whether or not Lorenzo Thomas fathered these two sons; indeed one son's name was Lorenzo.
+In April 1862, Thomas freed the last of the Woodley slaves: Lucy Berry and her two small sons, George and Lorenzo.
+It is not known whether Lorenzo Thomas fathered these two sons.

 Lucy Berry

-Lucy Berry, the last of the Woodley slaves, was born in Charles County, Maryland in 1822 on a tobacco plantation called Equality.
+Lucy Berry, the last of the Woodley slaves, was born in Charles County, Maryland, in 1822 on a tobacco plantation called Equality.
 In 1853, she was bought by Lorenzo Thomas and installed in Woodley as his cook and laundress.
 In April 1862, Lucy Berry and her two small sons were freed by the District Emancipation Act.
 Four years later, she was reunited with her husband Denis and her four older children, and the entire Berry family were living together in their own house in East Georgetown.
 After the end of Reconstruction and the death of Denis Berry, Lucy moved to the Government Hospital of the Insane (now St. Elizabeth's), where she worked as a laundress until her death.

 Robert J. Walker

 Robert J. Walker was a Mississippi cotton planter, U.S. Representative, and Senator before 1844, when he helped to engineer the election of James K. Polk, the first dark horse candidate elected president.
 Polk appointed him Secretary of the Treasury.
 In 1867, he helped persuade Secretary of State William Seward to purchase Alaska from Russia.
-To keep negotiations on track, the Czar paid Walker a $20,000 bribe, some of which went into the 1867 renovation of Woodley when a third floor was added.
+To keep negotiations on track, the Czar paid Walker a $20,000 bribe, some of which funded the 1867 renovation of Woodley, which included the addition of a third floor.

 Francis Newlands

 Francis Newlands, a beneficiary of the Comstock Silver Mine, was both a politician and a real estate tycoon.
 As Senator from Nevada, he championed the Newlands Reclamation Act of 1901, which culminated in the irrigation of huge sections of the West.
-At the local level, he developed Chevy Chase and put in Connecticut Avenue so that the owners of his new development could reach downtown Washington by streetcar.
-He further enhanced the value of his real estate holdings by helping to create Rock Creek Park.
-After renting Woodley to the Clevelands in 1893, he added a block of rooms on the east side of the building and moved in himself (circa 1900).
+At the local level, he developed the suburb of Chevy Chase, boosting his land's value by extending Connecticut Avenue, building a streetcar line, and helping to create Rock Creek Park.
+After renting Woodley to the Clevelands in 1893, he added a block of rooms on the east side of the building and moved in himself around 1900.